LMA-FEM-UNICAMP/microAutoware/README.md

           | Buffer Name            | NULL               |
           | Control Block Name     | NULL               |

+          > It's important that microAutoware task don't stay blocked for long once the executor runs periodically.
+Thus, is important to evaluate `TaskMicroAutowa` priority to avoid starvation.

     - Now, the mutexes are created in `Pinout & Configuration > Middleware and Software > FREERTOS > Configuration > Mutexes`;
       - Create microAutoware mutexes as below: